WebADM Hardware Security Configuration (HSM)

 WebADM HSM implementation supports several hardware modules in failover and load-balanced mode.
-Moreover the addition or removal of a HSM module is hot-plug.
+Moreover, the addition or removal of an HSM module is hot-plug.
 Like with the software encryption, multiple HSM key handles can be used concurrently and the rollout of a new AES hardware master key is supported.

 HSM is supported in WebADM since version 1.3.0.

 The Yubico YubiHSM provides a low-cost way to move out sensitive information and cryptographic operations away from a vulnerable computer environment without having to invest in expensive dedicated Hardware Security Modules (HSMs).
 Although the main application area is for securing Yubico OTP authentication operations, several generic cryptographic primitives allow for a wider range of applications.
 The hardware is a small USB device, entirely powered from the host computer.

 No low-level drivers are needed as the YubiHSM implements the USB-CDC serial communication class.
 The YubiHSM is intended to operate in conjunction with a host application (WebADM in our case).